It's that time of year again when gifts for Christmas are at the forefront of everyone's minds.

-Grab your safety pin and the 17cm piece of elastic, fold the end of the elastic over to stop it fraying and push the safety pin through elastic as per picture one.
+Grab your safety pin and the 17cm piece of elastic, fold the end of the elastic over to stop it from fraying, and push the safety pin through the elastic as per picture one.
 Then thread the elastic through the middle as per picture two.

 These next few steps can be a little fiddly.
 You will have to twist the elastic and fabric around to get things sitting right.